Yan Shipeng: Club career

 Yan started his professional football career in 2005 when he was promoted to Chinese Super League side Dalian Shide's first team.
 He was loaned out to Hong Kong First Division League side Citizen along with Wang Xuanhong at the beginning of the 2007/08 season.
-On 16 September 2007, he made his debut in a 4–0 away victory against Bulova Rangers, coming on as a substitute for Márcio Bambú in the 60th minute.
+On 16 September 2007, he debuted in a 4–0 away victory against Bulova Rangers, coming on as a substitute for Márcio Bambú in the 60th minute.
 After playing 10 league matches for Citizen, he was called back by Dalian Shide for the 2008 Chinese Super League campaign in January 2008.

-Yan eventually failed to establish himself within the first team and was put on the transfer list at the end of 2008 season.
+Yan eventually failed to establish himself within the first team and was put on the transfer list at the end of the 2008 season.
 He was linked with Shenyang Dongjin and Jiangsu Sainty between 2009 and 2010 but could not receive a contract after trial.
-Without a professional football club, he returned to his hometown and trained with amateur football team Dalian Longjuanfeng to maintain his fitness.
+He returned to his hometown without a professional football club and trained with the amateur football team Dalian Longjuanfeng to maintain his fitness.